Causality Extraction based on Self-Attentive BiLSTM-CRF with Transferred Embeddings: Method

 \subsubsection{BiLSTM}

-Long Short-Term Memory (LSTM) \cite{hochreiter1997long} is a particular Recurrent Neural Networks (RNN) that overcomes the vanishing and exploding gradient problems \cite{bengio1994learning} of traditional RNN models.
-Through the specially designed gate structure of LSTM, the model can selectively save the context information.
-The basic unit of LSTM architecture is a memory block, which includes a memory cell (denoted as $C$) and three adaptive multiplication gates (i.e., an input gate $i$, a forget gate $f$ and an output gate $o$).
-Formally, the computation operations to update an LSTM unit at time $t$ are:
+Long short-term memory (LSTM) \cite{hochreiter1997long} is a particular recurrent neural network (RNN) that overcomes the vanishing and exploding gradient problems \cite{bengio1994learning} of traditional RNN models.
+Through the specifically designed gate structure of LSTM, the model can selectively save context information.
+The basic unit of the LSTM architecture is a memory block, which includes a memory cell (denoted as $\bm{m}$) and three adaptive multiplication gates (i.e., an input gate $\bm{i}$, a forget gate $\bm{f}$ and an output gate $\bm{o}$).
+Formally, the computational operations to update an LSTM unit at time $t$ are: